cylinbao/BlurAndSharpen/README.md

 * Completeness 40%
 	* You must finish the necessary tasks and follow the requirements to get the points in this part.
 * Report 40% (Your report should include the following parts)
 	* The descriptions of all the modifications you have made and explain the reasons why you do this.
-(30% at most)
+(30 points at most)
 	* The descriptions and explainations of all the results you can get from the tasks.
-(30% at most)
+(30 points at most)
 	* Discussions.
 This part can be: What phenomenons you have found in the project?
 What extra works you did in the project?
 How did you solve the errors(if any) when you built up the execution environment? and so on.
 You are free to add other topics related to this project.
-Please write meaningful discussions as more as possible to gain higher score in this part (30% at most)
+Please write meaningful discussions as more as possible to gain higher score in this part (30 points at most)
 	* Feedback.
 Is the project fun?
 Is the project too difficult or too easy?
 Which part you have spent the most time?
 Please let TA know what you feel to make us able to create better project and make TA have chance to applogize if it is designed too badly.
-(10% at most)
+(10 points at most)
 * Performance Rank 20%
 	* We will sort your total cache access time.
 The best one can get all points and the worst one will get 1 point in this part for each task.
 	* We will not compare your results in the bonus parts.